Jul

 The judge will also set a bond for the person serving as guardian of the estate to safeguard against improper use or grossly negligent investment or management of the Ward's assets.
 The applicant's attorney then must find an insurance company that will issue a bond in the amount set by the court.

-This usually involves the applicant furnishing financial information to the insurance company to justify its issuance of the bond.
+This usually involves the applicant furnishing financial information to the insurance company to justify the issuance of the bond.
 Unfortunately, not everyone can qualify for a bond.
 I have had several applicants who were not able to qualify, and that’s a bitter pill to swallow.

-In that case, another applicant may be required and the process has to begin all over.
-Heads up, it may be good at the very start of the guardianship process to ensure that the applicant for the guardian of the estate can qualify for a bond.
+In that case, another applicant may be required, and the process has to begin all over.
+Heads up, it may be good to ensure that the applicant for the guardianship of the estate can qualify for a bond at the very start of the guardianship process.

 9. Sign oath as guardian.